danieldizzy/Security-Research-Tutorials/README.md

 # Security-Research-Tutorials
-Personal collection of tutorial resources
+Personal collection of tutorial resources that can be helpful in my quest to security research and web application hacking.
-This is a list of tutorial resources that can be helpful to security researchers that want to learn more about web and mobile application hacking.
-Please let us know if you have any suggestions for resources that we should add to this post!
+Credit to BugCroud, most resources were from thier blog posts.
+Please let me know if you have any suggestions for resources that i should add to this list.

 ##Web applications: